-Complete Section B if you (or your spouse, if filing jointly) received distributions from a Medicare Advantage MSA in 2009.
+Complete Section B if you (or your spouse, if filing jointly) received distributions from a Medicare Advantage MSA in 2010.
 If both you and your spouse received distributions, complete a separate Form 8853, Section B, for each spouse.
 Enter "statement" across the top of each Form 8853, fill in the name and SSN, and complete Section B. Next, add lines 10, 11, 12, and 13b from the two statement Forms 8853 and enter those totals on the respective lines of the controlling Form 8853 (the combined Form 8853 for both spouses).
-If either spouse checked the box on line 13a of the statement Form 8853, check the box on the controlling Form 8853.
-Attach the two statement Forms 8853 to your tax return after the controlling Form 8853.
+If either spouse checked the box on line 13a of the statement Form 8853, check the box on the controlling Form 8853 to your tax return after the controlling Form 8853.

-If you (or your spouse, if filing jointly) received distributions from CAUTION a Medicare Advantage MSA in
+If you (or your spouse, if filing jointly) received distributions from a Medicare Advantage MSA in

-2009. vou must file Form 8853 with a Form 1040 even if you have no taxable income or any other reason for filing Form
+2010, you must file Form 8853 with a Form 1040 even if you have no taxable income or any other reason for filing Form 1040.